 diffoscope will try to get to the bottom of what makes files or directories different.
-It will recursively unpack archives of many kinds and transform various binary formats into more human readable forms for comparison.
+It will recursively unpack archives of many kinds and transform various binary formats into more human-readable forms for comparison.
 It can compare two tarballs, ISO images, or PDFs just as easily.
 See an example HTML and text output.

 Problems with unstable order of inputs or other variations introduced by filesystems can sometimes be hard to track down. disorderfs is an overlay FUSE filesystem that deliberately introduces non-determinism into filesystem metadata.
 For example, it can randomize the order in which directory entries are read.